 7. Their priorities change

-At first interview they were seeking a work-life balance and a great friendly company to work for, at second interview or offer stage, they are more interested in the money and the pension.
+At first interview they were seeking a work-life balance and a great friendly company to work for, a second interview or offer stage, they are more interested in the money and the pension.
 What has changed?
 Probably their employer has uncovered that they are looking for other jobs and they have received a counter offer.
-The majority of people who accept counter offers, end up leaving their job within the next 3 months, so they may be back on your door step in the future anyway.
+The majority of people who accept counteroffers, end up leaving their job within the next 3 months, so they may be back on your doorstep in the future anyway.

 8. They use stalling tactics at offer stage

 You make your verbal offer; you are keen to get things moving and get your offer letter out, but your applicant wants some time to think about it.
 Overnight or a weekend may be acceptable, but any more than this should ring those alarm bells.
 The chances are, they have other options and they may be trying to play you off against someone else or maybe someone else will be involved in making the decision with them.
 Getting as much information about their decision-making process and frequent updates of changes in their job hunting efforts will help with potential and frustrating letdowns at this late stage in the game.

 Before your new employee starts their job, you will probably need to get some paperwork completed, such as references, right to work and contracts signing.
 If your application is not able to supply you with the sufficient information that you need in a prompt manner, alarm bells should go off and further questioning is highly recommended.

 10. They don’t show up for work on the first day

 This can happen and sometimes they may even start and not come back after lunch.
 Hopefully not on your watch, but remember the recruitment process doesn’t stop just when you get your offer letter out.
 Ensure you keep in touch with your new employee throughout their notice period and read our 5 tips for successfully hiring your new employee too.